darwaishx/content-moderation/1-starting-with-ai-services/README.md

 2. Under Create stack, check the checkbox for "I acknowledge that AWS CloudFormation might create IAM resources with custom names" and click Create.

 3. You should now see the screen with status CREATE_IN_PROGRESS.

-Click on the Stacks link in the top navigation and then click Refresh icon to see current CloudFormation stacks.
+4. Refresh list of stacks to see current status of the stack.

 ## Open Jupyter Instance